-The Group performed recoverability assessment on prepayment, deposits and other receivables under the expected credit loss model.
-Allowance of impairment amounting RMB23.1 million was provided during the Year (Previous Year: nil) as there is increase in credit risk inherent in the Group's outstanding balance of prepayments, deposits and other receivables.
+The Group performed recoverability assessment on prepayment, deposits and other receivables, including but not limited to information about the strength of the suppliers to make the refund or honour the settlement obligations, under the expected credit loss model upon application of HKFRS 9, and allowance of impairment, amounting to RMB79.5 million was provided for the Year as there and is an increase in credit risk inherent in the Group's outstanding balance of deposits and other receivables.
+The Directors will regularly review the recoverability of these deposits and receivables and take follow-up actions as and when appropriate to recover amounts overdue.